JeremyRitchie/aws-serverless-stages/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the Apache License 2.0.
 See the [LICENSE](LICENSE) file for more information.

-For more details on how to use this repository effectively, please refer to [Part 2](https://jeremyritchie.com/posts/14/) of the accompanying blog post series.